linkby-hiring/linkby-hiring.github.io/tech/exercises/data-analyst.md

   - 1 CAD = 1.12 AUD

 ## Datasets
 Below are the details to connect to the PostgreSQL database that have been set up for the purpose of this assessment:

 - **Host:** linkby-hiring.ckjp7onx6q9c.ap-southeast-2.rds.amazonaws.com
 - **Port:** 5432
 - **Database:** linkby
 - **User:** applicant
-- **Password:** LinkbyHiring2023
+- **Password:** LinkbyHiring2024

-There are 5 tables in the datasets.
+There are 5 tables in the database.
 The definition of these tables are listed below.

 `accounts`